 Curriculum transformation has a long history at UW, including the Center for Curriculum Transformation which aided faculty from 1993 until 2013, largely under the Office of Minority Affairs & Diversity.
-Today the Center for Teaching & Learning in Undergraduate Academic Affairs offers guidance in areas of inclusive teaching and other best practices.
+Today, the Center for Teaching & Learning in offers guidance in areas of inclusive teaching and other best practices.

 Now, as then, academic units come to curriculum transformation with different needs and levels of understanding.
-Individual professors may vary in their comfort with discussing racial equity or connecting it to their course topics.
+Individual professors may vary in how comfortable they feel discussing racial equity or connecting it to their course topics.
 There are many ways to enact real change on a departmental level.
 As the School of Public Health and the iSchool demonstrate, open communication and mutual respect are key ingredients.

-The School of Public Health: Building a New Core Competency
+The School of Public Health: Adding a core competency on race and equity

-The first result was a one-credit course that addresses the effects of race, power and privilege on public health — which remains popular enough to have a wait-list every quarter.
-Soon it became clear that a greater commitment was needed: Public Health students in the course advocated that its concepts were equally vital to the school’s broader curriculum.
+The first result was a one-credit course that addresses the effects of race, power and privilege on public health — which remains popular, with a wait-list every quarter.
+Soon it became clear that a greater commitment was needed as Public Health students in the course advocated that the concepts in the class were equally vital to the school’s broader curriculum.

 For more than a year, multiple committees vetted several draft proposals of the new competency.
 The process required stakeholder involvement at every level.
 In a coordinated leadership effort, the school-wide Diversity Committee and Curriculum Committee worked together for the first time.

-“The big leap was going from something that was voluntary and largely master’s students to having all degree plans required to meet this,” says Ornelas, who cites three key factors that helped Public Health approve the competency.
+“The big leap was going from something that was voluntary and largely master’s students to having all degree plans required to meet this [competency],” says Ornelas, who cites three key factors that helped the School of Public Health approve the competency.

-Earn department buy-in by listening, educating and asking questions
+Earn departmental buy-in by listening, educating and asking questions: